 Liquidity risk is the risk that the company will not be able to meet its financial obligations as they fall due.
-The company manages liquidity risk through the management of its capital structure and financial leverage as outlined in note 12 to the audited consolidated financial statements for the years ended December 31, 2008 and 2007.
+The company manages liquidity risk through the management of its capital structure and financial leverage.

 Accounts payable relating to mineral properties and other accounts payable and accrued liabilities are due within the current operating period.
-As at September 30, 2009, the company had a total cash and cash equivalents balance of \$74,628,000 to settle current liabilities of \$1,098,000.
+As at March 31, 2010, the company had a total cash, cash equivalents and investments balance of \$61,923,000 to settle current liabilities of \$1,478,000.